![]() Hockey Tigers logo 1921 |

-The Spectator headline on Monday morning read "Rosso Brilliant as Argos humbled Bengals in Opener" game 1 vs argos Argos were superior in all aspects of the game as they handed the Tigers a 13 - 8 thrashing.
-Although they were outplayed, Tigers took the lead in the first quarter with a touchdown by Turville and convert by Welch.
-With the exception of a third quarter single and a fourth quarter rouge, that was the end of scoring for the Bengals.
-Although the Tigers have great potential the argos put on a superior display of running and short passing which kept the Bengals off balance for most of the game.
+Although the Tigers have great potential the Argos put on a superior display of running and short passing which kept the Bengals off balance for most of the game.
 As for the Tigers "Against the snappy, well-drilled and fast movements of the Oarsmen the Bengals looked very sluggish.
 There was no snap to their line plays, the kicking, with several exceptions, was disappointing, and their general defence was ragged on the ground and in the air."
-The fast movements of the Argos defence quickly shut doen the end runs attempted by the Tigers.
-The passing game was impotent and the Argos line play was superior. for the Oarsmen, superipor backfield play highlighted by the exceptional ability of the American back was the deciding factor in their victory.
-A placement, touchdown and convert all by Burns gave the Argos a 9 - 6 lead at thr half.
-Tigers managed a touch-in-goal in the third quarter with the Argos dominating the fourth quarter with a rouge and a placement and the Tigers only managing a touch-in-place.
-The result was a big win for the Argos over the vaunted reigning IRFU champion Tigers.
+The fast movements of the Argos defence quickly shut down the end runs attempted by the Tigers.
+The passing game was impotent and the Argos line play was superior.

-Fumbles and penalties marred a superior performance by the Tigers.
-Ottawa managed 14 penalties and the Bengals twelve before the day was done.
-The 5,000 loyal fans were also treated to a game 2 vs Ottawa total of 19 fumbles in this erratic game.
+total of 19 fumbles in this erratic game.
 After a scoreless first quarter the Tigers took the lead in the second quarter with a placement by Turville, a touchdown by Brock and convert by Turville to give them a well deserved 9 - 0 lead at the half.
 A placement by Turville in the third quarter gave a 12 - 0 lead going into the fourth quarter where Ottawa rounded out the scoring with two single points.
+The headline in Monday?s Spectator read "Score is 7 - 1 as Bengals Keep Pace with Argos in Big four Battle"

 With several stars from U.S> colleges, the Wheelers provided a formidable opposition for the Tigers.
 Excellent kicking by Welch and Turville kept the Montrealers pinned in their own end for much of the contest.
 Their one foray into Hamilton territory in the second quarter reulted in a fumble into the Tigers end zone with Jimmy Simpson recovering forcing a Montreal rouge.
 This would be their only score of the day despite some good passing plays and fine line play.
 Montreal completed a total of 6 passes out of 19 attempts for a total of 100 yards.
 The tigers were 2 out of 9 for sixty yards.
 Montreal also outpaced The Bengals 10 to 6 in first downs.